 Please note that a yearly subscription cannot be cancelled because it does not automatically renew.
 It simply stops after a year, so the cancellation is built in and automatic.

-Of course, what is 100% the right method always depends on the person, but I can assure you that the core of what you’re learning here will never be a waste of time.
 The Quest for Groove in the end is about musicianship, playing in a tasty, functional and especially groovy way, which are all qualities you can take with you even if you switch from the pads to playing the saxophone.
-Also, we’re spending our time here learning what effective learning is and how to get the most out of your practice time every single day.
-Again, stuff that can be applied to your new Mongolian Throat Singing passion after you’ve left the finger drumming scene for good (Mongolian Throat Singing is awesome by the way, if you’ve never heard it check it out).
+Also, we're spending our time here learning what effective learning is and how to get the most out of your practice time every single day.
+Again, stuff that can be applied to your new Mongolian Throat Singing passion after you've left the finger drumming scene for good (Mongolian Throat Singing is awesome by the way, if you've never heard it check it out).

 I also made a nice video on Youtube about called How to get good at finger drumming?
 A summary of years of practice.
 I think this outlines my curriculum pretty well.
 On top of that, it will give you a feel for my approach to both learning and teaching finger drumming.